moredrowsy/react-carousel/README.md

 ## Carousel Components

-The Carousel component has three parts.
+The Carousel component has main three parts.
 All three parts do not require any external state logic from the user.
 Just import them, provide the image data and a unique id.

 ### Viewer

-`src/components/Carousel/Viewer.tsx`
+`src/Carousel/Viewer.tsx`

 The `Viewer` component shows the main image.
 It also has a onhover previous and next arrow buttons to navigate the carousel.